How The Unicorn Project Aligns with The Phoenix Project

 Edwards Deming went to post-war Japan in the late 1940s to help with the census.
-While there, he built relationships with some of the main manufacturers in the region, helping them understand the value of building quality into a product as part of the production process, thus lowering time to market, eliminating rework, and saving company resources.
+While there, he built relationships with some of the main manufacturers in the region, helping them understand the value of building quality into a product as part of the production process.
+This reduced time to market, eliminated rework, and saved company resources.

-In his 1982 book, Out of the Crisis, Deming explained in detail why Japan was ahead of the American manufacturing industry and what to do about.
+In his 1982 book, Out of the Crisis, Deming explained in detail why Japan was ahead of the American manufacturing industry and what to do about it.
 His 14 Points on Quality Management helped revitalize American industry.
 Unknowingly, he laid the foundation for DevOps 40 years later.

 In this broadcast, Gene and I talk about how The Unicorn Project aligns with the Phoenix Project, the overlap in storylines, and why he chose to speak for software developers in this iteration of the story.
 Do a quick review of The Phoenix Project, which is probably already on your bookshelf, and then listen in as we discuss using Deming, Goldratt, and Kim as the foundation of the principles of the DevOps movement.